evykassirer/notes/cs341/341notes.md

 - Problem Instance: Input for the specified problem
 - Problem Solution: Output (correct answer) for the specified problem
 - Size of a problem instance: Size(I) is a positive integer which is a measure of the size of the instance I
+ - note for an integer k, Size(k) is log(k) since it takes that many bits to encode

 Algorithms and Programs